nyeholt/silverstripe-multirecordeditor/readme.md

-# Multi Record Editing field
+# Multi Record Field

-A field for editing multiple fields in a single editing interface.
+A field for editing multiple records in a single form.

 ## Requirements